Stretcher Chairs Market Size and Share

 Stretcher Chairs Market Analysis by Mordor Intelligence

-The medical stretcher chairs market is valued at USD 297.44 million in 2025 and is forecast to reach USD 389.50 million by 2030, expanding at a 4.36% CAGR.
+medical stretcher chairs market size in 2026 is estimated at USD 310.27 million, growing from 2025 value of USD 297.44 million with 2031 projections showing USD 383.18 million, growing at 4.31% CAGR over 2026-2031.
 This steady progression reflects health-system priorities that blend patient-centric mobility, caregiver ergonomics, and tightening regulatory mandates.
 Accelerating ambulatory surgical center (ASC) growth, wider adoption of “no-lift” hospital policies, and technology upgrades in actuation systems all reinforce demand.
 Powered variants gain traction as facilities quantify reductions in musculoskeletal injuries, while bariatric-capable models command premium pricing amid rising obesity prevalence.
 At the same time, manufacturers navigate stricter FDA quality system amendments taking effect in 2026 and variable Medicare reimbursement that can prolong purchase cycles.[1]U.S. Food & Drug Administration, “Quality System Regulation Amendments,” fda.gov The overall momentum positions the medical stretcher chairs market to benefit from both demographic shifts and health-facility modernization programs.

 Key Report Takeaways